stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 ## Using Scrapers

 #### URL Scraper
-Enter the URL into the `edit` tab of an Item, If a scraper is installed that supports that url then a button will appear to scrape the metadata.
+Enter the URL in the `edit` tab of an Item, If a scraper is installed that supports that url then a button will appear to scrape the metadata.

 #### Fragment Scraper
-click on the `Scrape With...` button in the `edit` tab of an item, then select the scraper you wish to use.
+Click on the `Scrape With...` button in the `edit` tab of an item, then select the scraper you wish to use.

 #### Search Scraper
-Click on the :mag: button `edit` tab of an item, You will be presented with a search dialog with a pre-populated query to search for, after searching you will be presented with a list of results to pick from
+Click on the :mag: button in the `edit` tab of an item, You will be presented with a search dialog with a pre-populated query to search for, after searching you will be presented with a list of results to pick from

 #### The "Tagger"
 The Tagger refers to a specific view in the `/scenes` tab of stash that allows running scrapers on scenes a page at a time